 - By Eric Ervin, Co-founder & CEO of Blockforce Capital/Reality Shares

-The Reality Shares Nasdaq Blockchain Economy Index seeks to identify those innovative companies driving these novel projects.
-The New York Times currently has a Blockchain Score™ of 40, and the company is on our watchlist for future inclusion in the Index.
+The Reality Shares Nasdaq Blockchain China Index seeks to identify those innovative Chinese companies driving compelling blockchain projects.
+The companies are selected based on a comprehensive Blockchain Score™ which looks at multiple factors including number of patents held.
 Companies need to earn a Blockchain Score of at least 50 to be included in the Index.